vgno/roc-web/README.md

 ```

 ### Important
-* To note here is that the code will be bundled with Webpack and `__dirname` will not work for example.
+* The code will be bundled with Webpack and so `__dirname` will not work for example.
-* The paths given above to `serve` and `favicon` is based on where you start the application from and the folder name itself will not be needed.
-Like in the above example the path to the `favicon.png` would be the root of the server.
+* The paths given above to `serve` and `favicon` will be evaluated from where you start the application and the folder name itself will not be needed in the URL.
+Like in the above example the path to the `favicon.png` would be `http://host/favicon.png`

 ### Exposes
-When creating an application based on __roc-web__ one can use the dependencies used in this project.
+When creating an application based on __roc-web__ one can use the node dependencies used in this project.
 This means that you can import them as you would do if you had installed them inside your application.

 ##### Some of what is available
 * debug